 Cold sleeper – Layers are never enough, and there is always a little hole where cold air can attack you.
 You like to keep your home warm and never leave open the window at night.

 What is the tog?

 Based on your sleeper type, it is much easier to decide what warmth you will need.
-A basic rule that the higher the tog number and the fill power, the warmer the comforter is.
+A basic rule is that the higher the tog number and the fill power, the warmer the comforter is.

 Different seasons require different tog numbers.
 The thumb rule is the following:

 - for summer: 4 tog one will work correctly (but less than 7 tog)